-Both LEDs will turn off for 500 milliseconds at the start of the reset event.
-After that, the Detect 1 LED will flash according to the fail-safe or fail-secure mode of operation.
+All three LEDs will turn off for 500 milliseconds at the start of the reset event.
+After that, the Detect 1 and Detect 2 LEDs will flash according to their fail-safe or fail-secure mode of operation.
 A flash rate that is the same as the power LED indicates the output is operating as fail-safe.
 A much faster flash rate indicates that the output is operating in the fail-secure mode.